gplepage/vegas/doc/source/tutorial.rst

 than a function.

-The batch integrands here are fast because they are expressed in terms :mod:`numpy` operators that act on entire arrays, evaluating the integrand for all integration points in a batch at the same time.
+The batch integrands here are fast because they are expressed in terms :mod:`numpy` operators that act on entire arrays --- they evaluate the integrand for all integration points in a batch at the same time.
 That optimization is not always possible or simple.
 It is unnecessary if we write the integrand in Cython, which